Cheadle College campus redevelopment celebrates structural completion

 Dan Doyle, operations director at Willmott Dixon, said:

-“This new Student Village at Staffordshire University is a significant investment in the student experience.
+“This new Student Village at University of Staffordshire is a significant investment in the student experience.
 What’s exciting is how it has been designed to blend contemporary sustainable architecture with nature in a unique natural setting.
 We will be incorporating modern methods of construction and offsite manufacturing to ensure it is a low-carbon development.
 Combine this with renewable energy sources, building to Passivhaus design principles and structures that are directly inspired by the setting, the university will have a development with a strong character and identity – fostering a sense of place and community.
 Offering a safe, secure, and inclusive environment, students can expect a true home from home.”

 Designed by Corstorphine & Wright, FIRA and Ramboll, the village will provide 700 new student rooms in a mix of cluster blocks and townhouses.
 It includes the refurbishment of the Clarice Cliff Court accommodation that will improve its energy efficiency by 250% through new low-energy solutions.